iotexproject/marshall-dao/SPECIFICATION.md

 - Can unlock a permanently locked NFT to allow its voting power to decay.
 - Can delegate votes to other `tokenId`s for use in marshall governance to other addresses based on voting power.
 Voting power retrieved from `getVotes` and `getPastVotes` does not reveal locked amount balances and are used only for voting.

+### Minter

+The minting contract handles emissions for the Marshall DAO protocol.
+Emissions start fixed amount $IOTX per epoch (7 days).
+Liquidity providers and veIOTX holder will receive weekly emissions.
+The weekly emissions amount and the ratio of the LP and veIOTX can be adjust by DAO governor.

 ## RewardsDistributor

 Standard Curve-fee distribution contract, modified for use with rebases.
 Rebases